 ★ 90-Minute IPA, Dogfish Head Brewery, USA

-The brewery is located in Milton, Deleware, and can be visited 7 days a week.
+VISIT: The brewery is located in Milton, Delaware, and can be visited 7 days a week.
 Website.

 ★ Old Rasputin Russian Imperial Stout, North Coast Brewing Co, USA